Symptom-led starting point

 Bike Fit for Common Pain Points

-Choose the symptom that best matches what you feel on the bike.
-Each page shows the fit factors worth checking first and when extra support may be the better next step.
+Choose the symptom that best matches what you feel on the bike and see which fit factors to review first.

 Fit-first review